jfayerz/getPodcasts/readme.md

 * option to present a list of the most recent n episodes and select for download

 - also, it checks the podHistory file and does not download the file if it finds the url in the last\_url field
+- updated the episode number function to strip off all white space around the number

 ## things that don't work